SAP-samples/teched2023-DA260/exercises/ex3/README.md

 12. Edit all the measures by updating "Semantic Type" and "Unit Column" with below info.
 13. ![Ex03_Measure_Update](images/Ex03_Measure_Update.png)
 14. Deploy the view.
+15. Go to the Products table, as mentioned in the exercise 3.2.
+Update the Products table "Price" column for ProductID: "RC-1053" with new Price value.
+17. Navigate back to the above mentioned deployed view.
-15. Perform data preview by clicking on context menu preview icon.
+18. In Data preview, Perform data preview by clicking on context menu preview icon.

    ![Ex03_08](images/Ex03_08.png)